Migelangel04/cse15l-lab-reports/lab-report-two.md

 ![Image](https://migelangel04.github.io/cse15l-lab-reports/LabReport2(1).png)

 In this first alteration of the webpage, I input `/add-message?s=Hello my name is Migelangel!` to the search bar after 'localhost:8000'.
-After the command is input, the handle request is sent to the Hanlder class with implements the URLHandler interface which implements the `handleRequest(URI url)` method.
+After the command is input, the handle request is sent to the Hanlder class which implements the URLHandler interface using the `handleRequest(URI url)` method.
 The `url` parameter contains the request input from the search bar.
 With this information, the StringServer.java file processes the URI.
 First, it is sent into the if statement to see if "/add-message" is contained within the URI and after grabs the query, `?`, and splits the contents after the query into an array.
 This is done in the "String[] parameter" line of the code.
-Then after the protacols are taken, the String `message` is altered with the intended string after the equals sign.
+Then after the protacols are taken, the String `message` is altered with the intended string after the equals sign in the URI.
 The `message` is appended (not replaced) to the string along with the new line (\n) sequence.
 This process then outputs "Hello my name is Migelangel!" to the webpage.

 Using similar methods, we obtain our second alteration: